v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/error/ErrorController.md

 # Description

 This is a Spring MVC controller class specifically designed to handle error page requests.
 The class is named ErrorController and is mapped to the "/error" path via the @RequestMapping annotation.
-It contains two GET request handling methods: error404() for the 404 error path "/error/404" and error500() for the 500 error path "/error/500".
+It contains two GET request handling methods: error404() processes 404 errors at the path "/error/404", and error500() processes 500 errors at the path "/error/500".
 Both methods return a view string named "error" for rendering the error pages.

 # Class Summary